mihaelasandrea/planet-shift/README.md

 -   space image source [here](https://commons.wikimedia.org/w/index.php?curid=6756556)
 -   backround image dark space  source [here](https://wallpapersafari.com/w/4ncxJI)
 ## Tutorials
-<p>My personal scope of creating this memory game was learning how to juggle with javascript function
+<p>My personal scope of creating this memory game was learning how to juggle with javascript functions and algorithms
     and to better undestand the applicability of the powerfull tools that this intricate programming language has to offer.
 I have to admit that I have understood a big deal of logical javascript behaviour while following these tutorials.
 They offered me big support during the creation of this project.</p>